Skip to content

 What you’ll learn

-• How to register REST routes under /api/v1/modules/<id>/<sub>.
+• How REST routes register under /api/v1/modules/<moduleId>/ and how dispatch works.

-• How frontend manifests ship dashboard pages.
+• How frontend manifests ship Dashboard pages.

-The contract
+The entrypoint contract

 public interface PlatformModule {

-default void onUpgrade(ModuleContext ctx) {}
+default void onLoad(ModuleContext context) throws Exception {}

-default void onRegisterRoutes(RouteRegistrar reg) {}
+default void onRegisterRoutes(RouteRegistrar registrar) {}

-default Set<CapabilityBinding<?>> capabilities() { return Set.of(); }
+default List<CapabilityHandle<?>> capabilityHandles() { return List.of(); }

 }